Capital punishment: International views

 Several international organizations have made abolition of the death penalty (during time of peace, or in all circumstances) a requirement of membership, most notably the EU and the Council of Europe.
 The Council of Europe are willing to accept a moratorium as an interim measure.
 Thus, while Russia was a member of the Council of Europe, and the death penalty remains codified in its law, it has not made use of it since becoming a member of the council – Russia has not executed anyone since 1996.
 With the exception of Russia (abolitionist in practice) and Belarus (retentionist), all European countries are classified as abolitionist.

 Latvia abolished de jure the death penalty for war crimes in 2012, becoming the last EU member to do so.

-Protocol no. 13 to the European Convention on Human Rights calls for the abolition of the death penalty in all circumstances (including for war crimes).
+Protocol 13 to the European Convention on Human Rights calls for the abolition of the death penalty in all circumstances (including for war crimes).
 The majority of European countries have signed and ratified it.
 Some European countries have not done this, but all of them except Belarus have now abolished the death penalty in all circumstances (de jure, and Russia de facto).
-Poland is the most recent country to ratify the protocol, on 28 August 2013.
+Armenia is the most recent country to ratify the protocol, on 19 October 2023.

-Protocol no. 6, which prohibits the death penalty during peacetime, has been ratified by all members of the Council of Europe.
+Protocol 6, which prohibits the death penalty during peacetime, has been ratified by all members of the Council of Europe.
 It had been signed but not ratified by Russia at the time of its expulsion in 2022.

 There are also other international abolitionist instruments, such as the Second Optional Protocol to the International Covenant on Civil and Political Rights, which has 90 parties; and the Protocol to the American Convention on Human Rights to Abolish the Death Penalty (for the Americas; ratified by 13 states).